 Caterpillar 4Q profit rises despite sales decline

-Caterpillar put a lit on costs in the fourth quarter, pushing profits higher despite an 8% decline in revenue.
+Caterpillar put a lid on costs in the fourth quarter, pushing profits higher despite an 8% decline in revenue.

 The strong profits, however, were overshadowed by an uncertain take on the year ahead with global growth slowing.